stephendai-0806/daily-study-log/README.md

 # daily-study-log
 Hi there!
 I'm a first-year Mathematics Co-op international student at the University of Waterloo (Fall 2025).
-This repository shows my daily self-study journey as I prepare for university and future Co-op opportunities.
+This repository shows my learning journey as I prepare for university and future Co-op opportunities.

 ## What's here?
 - 📘 Daily learning reflections (math, programming, English, and Co-op skills)